SebastienFeser/SebastienFeser.github.io/index.md

 * Step 1: Chose two random points of the edges borders to cut
 * Step 2: Create children zones
 * Step 3: Generate the uncut borders for each children zone
-* Step 4: Calculate the unknown borders of each chlidren zone
+* Step 4: Calculate the unknown borders of each children zone
-* Step 5: Use the generate zone function for each children zone
+* Step 5: Use the GenerateZone function for each children zone

 I decided to abord this technique because I still couldn't find the zones neighbors and I couldn't find an efficient way to calculate the map after that and I had no more time to answer to these questions.
 #### Binary Space Partitionning With Rectangles
-I decided finally to implement a binary space partitionning algorithm with rectangles.
+I decided finally to implement a binary space partitioning algorithm with rectangles.

-I created zones structures containing their biome and terrain, their neighbors and the blocks they're containing and then I decided to cut each zones like you can see on the picture below:
+I created zones structures containing their biome and terrain, their neighbors and the blocks they contains and then I decided to cut each zones like you can see on the picture below:
 ![](BSP.png)

 With the algorithm I used, I was able to have a map with a lot of different zones that will be useful to spawn the different kind of biomes and terrain.